AAC&U Board Member Biographical Sketches

 Elizabeth H. Simmons

-Dr. Elizabeth H. Simmons is University Distinguished Professor of Physics and Dean of Lyman Briggs College, a four-year residential undergraduate college at Michigan State University that focuses on the study of science in its historical, philosophical, and sociological context.
+Dr. Elizabeth H. Simmons is Executive Vice Chancellor - Academic Affairs at the University of California, San Diego.
+Prior to her appointment, she served as University Distinguished Professor of Physics and Dean of Lyman Briggs College at Michigan State University.
 Previously, she taught at Boston University where she won the university’s Scholar/Teacher of the Year Award.
 She is a particle theorist whose research focuses on the origins of the masses of the elementary subatomic particles - particularly the W and Z bosons that transmit the weak nuclear force and the heaviest known particle, the top quark.
 She investigates theories in which these masses arise from new strong dynamics at energy scales accessible to experiments like those now underway at the Large Hadron Collider in Switzerland.
 She is the recipient of an Outstanding Junior Investigator Award from the US Department of Energy and a CAREER Award from the National Science Foundation.
 Additionally, she was named a Fellow of the AAAS, a Fellow of the American Physical Society an APS Outstanding, and was designated an APS CSWP Woman Physicist of the Month.
 Dr. Simmons holds an undergraduate degree from Harvard College, an M.Phil. in physics from Cambridge University where she served as a Churchill Scholar, and a doctoral degree from Harvard University.

 Dr. Kumble R. Subbaswamy was appointed Chancellor of the University of Massachusetts Amherst in 2012.
 Before his appointment, he served as Provost at the University of Kentucky where he had been Chair of the Department of Physics and Astronomy and Associate Dean of Arts and Sciences.
 Previously, he was Dean of the College of Arts and Sciences at the University of Miami and Dean of Arts and Sciences at Indiana University Bloomington.
 He was elected a fellow of the American Physical Society in 1989.
 His primary research area as a physicist is the optical properties of novel materials and nonlinear excitations.
 He has published over sixty articles and co-authored a book on the local density theory of polarizability.
 Dr. Subbaswamy holds an undergraduate degree in physics from Bangalore University, an M.S. in physics from Delhi University, and a Ph.D. in physics from Indiana University.